midzer/beerbase/content/breweries/australian-brewing-corporation/king-lager.md

 King Lager is full strength with 5.2% alc/vol, 20 beers to a case and 375ml of classic, crisp, clean beer in every bottle.

-Make your move now to King Lager â€“ itâ€™s world class
+Make your move now to King Lager – it’s world class